top of page

 If golf isn't your cup of tea, then perhaps you might want to try horseback riding.
 I was fortunate to grow up with grandparents who owned a horse farm, and I enjoyed the thrill of horseback riding.
 I also learned the amount of work that goes into having horses.
 Let me tell you, you learn what it is to work when you have to muck out a stable full of horse stalls!
 I was quite pleased when we found the Tower Farm Riding Stables (the scents from the Stables that wafted our way as we walked closer to the farm definitely contributed to some of that nostalgia I was talking about at the beginning of the article).

 Among their different offerings, the Tower Farm Riding Stables provide riding lessons and group rides.
 Make sure to check out their website for more information.
 I’ve definitely put the Stables on my to-do-list.
-Of note, they are close to the Tower House and they might be a fun option to explore if you happen to rent out that accommodation.
 The area is quite beautiful as there are open fields with views of Arthur’s Seat, Edinburgh Castle, and Craigmillar Castle.

 If you are looking for a little place to relax- perhaps after a busy day golfing- there are a couple of parks in Liberton.
 Our dogs certainly enjoyed running around among the beautifully budding flowers in one of the parks.